☰ Menu

 Cameras Group / Location Active*

-Sony a7s University Centre in Svalbard (UNIS) No
+Sony A7S All Sky University Centre in Svalbard (UNIS) Yes

-All sky Xpress University College London (UCL) No
+All sky Xpress University College London (UCL) Yes

-All sky imager University in Oslo (UiO) No
+All sky imager University in Oslo (UiO) Repair

 All sky video UNIS No